elliejeanclark/startup/notes.md

 ## Grid
 This is used when you want to display child elements in a responsive grid.
 The `grid-template-columns` property can specify the layout of the grid columns.
 In this example, `grid-template-columns: repeat(auto-fill, minmax(300px, 1fr));` we are telling it to repeatedly auto size the grid elements to be a minimum of 300px wide and a maximum of 1 fr (fraction unit of the parent) wide.
 You can then add things like gaps in between the grid elements using the `grid-gap` property, and you can also specify what height you want the elements to be using the `grid-auto-rows` property.
 ## Flex
 Allows the design to move in reponse to the user. `display: flex` tells all the children of the element are to be displayed in a flex flow.
+The `flex-direction` property will tell the container which direction the children are placed in the container.
+So it defines the main axis along which the flex items are laid out. (column/row) Row is side by side, and column is on top of each other.
+### Children
+Each child then gets flex properties. `flex: 0 80px` will mean that it will not grow and the 80px means it has a starting base height of 80 pixels. `flex: 1` means it will get one fractional unit of growth.
+Other children that have flex properties with numbers will then get that much fractional units in relation to the other objects.
+### Media Query
+To handle small screen sizes we drop the header and footer if the viewport gets too short, and then orient the main sections as rows if it gets too narrow.
+To suppors portrait mode, we include a media query that detects when we are in portrait orientation and sets the flex-direction of the main element to be a column instead of a row.